apache/spark/docs/howto/operator/gcp/pubsub.rst

 on Google Cloud Platform or elsewhere on the Internet.

 Publisher applications can send messages to a topic and other applications can subscribe to that topic to receive the messages.
-By decoupling senders and receivers, Google Cloud PubSub allows developers to communicate between independently written applications.
+By decoupling senders and receivers Google Cloud PubSub allows developers to communicate between independently written applications.

 .. contents::
   :depth: 1